robin174/uk-delivers-template/README.md

 # Brand

-The design of each individual site is up to the owner and you will need to pick two hexadecimal values for your site; one for the large triangle and one for the smller triangle.
+The design of each individual site is up to the owner and you will need to pick two hexadecimal values for your site; one for the large triangle and one for the smaller triangle.
 The base background blue is #0B132B.

 _For reference, Reigate Delivers: Pink #E20C5E, Yellow #FFB600._